-Storebrand Livsforsikring has a minimum capital requirement of NOK 6,5 billion and eligible own funds to meet this requirement of NOK 35.1 billion, resulting in a minimum capital margin of 539%.
+Storebrand Livsforsikring has a minimum capital requirement of NOK 7.3 billion and eligible own funds to meet this requirement of NOK 37.5 billion, resulting in a minimum capital margin of 513%.
+Without the transitional rule the minimum margin is 464%.